Home

 2. Situation Details

 Next, review the situation details, including the date and time the ECG was performed.
 It's important to know when the ECG was taken, as this can affect the interpretation, especially in acute settings where time-sensitive cardiac events are being monitored.
-Ensure the ECG calibration is correct usually set at 25mm/s for paper speed and 10mm/1mV for voltage.
-Proper calibration is vital for accurate measurement and interpretation.

 3. Measuring the Rate on an ECG